-Therefore, if you have two GPUs in your system you have to make sure that Enscape uses the dedicated NVIDIA or AMD graphics card and not your onboard Intel integrated GPU.
+Therefore, if you have two GPUs in your system you have to make sure that Enscape uses the dedicated NVIDIA or AMD graphics card and not the onboard Intel integrated GPU as Intel is not currently supported as a graphics solution by Enscape.

 Where two dedicated GPU’s are installed using SLi, Enscape should still function, although only one of the GPU’s will be utilized by Enscape at the present time.

 NOTE: Where multiple display monitors are being used, it can not be stressed enough that you need to make sure that the main display unit is connected to the GPU’s display port, and not to a display port associated with the motherboard.

 Open NVIDIA Control Panel from your Desktop